 ARS17+ Online Art is the web extension of Kiasma’s ARS17 exhibition.
 It is an internet experience and tribute to today’s online art-makers.
+The ARS17 exhibition has ended in January 2018.

 A growing amount of art is being created exclusively for online environments, social media platforms, blogs and mobile apps.
 The ARS17+ extension is a compendium of topical online works by contemporary artists.